How to Handle Unpaid Invoices: 10 Strategies for Success

 A worldwide survey shows that most companies offer credit card payments for B2B purchases.

-A credit card charge comes with a small fee, the amount is worth more than the time you spend pursuing a payment.
+A credit card charge comes with a small fee, the amount is worth more than the time you spend pursuing the payment.

 If possible, you can treat your service as a subscription for your client.
 This way they can give you permission to automatically bill their card each month.